The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

+Notice, that the equations describing a \gls{PID} circle are valid for "fast" currents, so applying those formulas for neurons need adaptation.
+Furthermore, in the two states (and due to the finite speed of the current: the intermediate state) different terms of Eq.(\ref{eq:PID_Neuron}) dominate.

-\subsection{Robustness of the control circle}
+\subsubsection{Robustness of the control circle}

 An exciting thought experiment is discussed in~\cite{OriginMembranePotential:2017}.
 "First, we consider a hypothetical membrane that is permeable only to $Na^+$ ions.
 Suppose that $[Na^+]_o$, the outside or extracellular sodium concentration, is $145\ mM$, and $[Na^+]_i$ is 12 mM.
-And suppose that initially, there is no membrane potential.
+Moreover, suppose that initially, there is no membrane potential.
 The diffusion gradient for $Na^+$ favors $Na^+$ entry into the cell, and the initial $Na^+$ influx carries a charge that builds up on the inside of the cell.
 This produces a potential (recall that separation of charge produces a potential) across the membrane that impedes further $Na^+$ ion movement because the positive charges repel the positively charged $Na^+$ ion."

-The paper correctly explains that in the case of $Na^+$ only, the potential sets up to $66.6\ mV$.
+The paper correctly explains that in the case of $Na^+$ only, the potential is set up to $66.6\ mV$.
 (We quietly add that plus a layer of the corresponding $Cl^-$ ions on the other segment, in a similar concentration ratio, builds up; so also, the attraction between positive and negative charges contributes to the effect.)
-In lack of our argumentation, it cannot explain why that potential builds up; only why that concentration ratio establishes: the Nernst law, alone, does not explain the effect.
+In the absence of our argumentation, it cannot explain \textit{why} that potential builds up; only why that concentration ratio establishes: the Nernst law alone does not explain the effect.
 Furthermore, the statement is valid only for a well-defined semipermeable membrane.
 We can add that the same concentrations develop if initially identical concentrations are present on both sides.
-The finite width of the membrane creates its electric potential, which is a consequence of charge separation, as stated.
-If there are no ions initially inside, then no charge separation occurs, and therefore, no ion transport begins due to the membrane's electric potential.
-However, the thermal driving force exists, and the started ion transport quickly builds the electric layer, which effectively helps to establish the resting potential.
+The finite width of the membrane creates an electrical potential, a consequence of charge separation, as stated.
+If there are no ions initially inside, then no charge separation occurs, and therefore, no ion transport begins due to the membrane's electrical potential.
+However, the thermal driving force exists, and the started ion transport quickly builds the electrical layer, which effectively helps to establish the resting potential.